RIDDLE: When is an affordable, Autobahn bred, German built compact crossover utility vehicle [Volkswagen Tiguan Mk. 1] un-competitive?

 Size alone makes it more imposing than its predecessor: Hood & upper front fascia gain creases; Grille now tri-bar instead of bi-bar; Front bumper cover more recessed; Headlights more compact, More prominent lattice lower front air-dam blends with dark lower cladding; Fog lights moved to lower corners; More sharply raked windshield with slimmer A-pillars; Body creases moved up to belt-line, spanning around lift-gate; D-Pillars featuring Hoffmeister kink, dramatizing larger rear quarter panels; Outwardly raked backlight; Longer liftgate accommodates lower load floor; Wrap-around inverse L-shaped tail-light housings; Thin chrome band delineates body and rear overhang lower dark cladding; Lower rear fascia houses dual corner chrome banded exhaust outlets;

-WHY: Isn’t plus-sized, tetrahedron what American families prefer in their compact SUVs?
+WHY: Isn’t plus-sized, cuboid what American families crave in their compact SUVs?

 WHEN: On-Sale (in the U.S.) since late Summer 2017